Garrett Celek

-Garrett Bartholomew Celek (born May 29, 1988) is a former American football tight end who played his entire career for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Michigan State.
-Celek signed with the 49ers as an undrafted free agent on May 4, 2012.
+Garrett Bartholomew Celek (born May 29, 1988) is an American former professional football player who spent his entire career as a tight end for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Michigan State Spartans.
+Celek signed with the 49ers as an undrafted free agent in 2012.
 He is the brother of former Philadelphia Eagles tight end Brent Celek.

-Early years
+Early life

 Celek attended La Salle High School in Cincinnati, Ohio, where he played on the football team and was selected to the PrepStar's All-Midwest Team.

 College career

 In his freshman year, he played in 12 games, notching 6 receptions, 50 receiving yards, and a receiving touchdown.
 On September 20, 2008, he caught 2 receptions for 15 yards against Notre Dame to help Michigan State win the game, 23–7.

 In his sophomore year, he played in 10 games and he recorded 3 receptions for 33 yards and a touchdown.
 On October 10, 2009, he had 2 receptions for 20 yards against Illinois, in a 24–14 Michigan State victory.

 In his junior year, he played in the first two games on the season, with his performance of September 11, 2010, against Florida Atlantic netting his season total of 2 receptions and 17 receiving yards against as Michigan State won, 30–17.

 In his senior year, he played in 14 games and recorded 3 receptions, 35 receiving yards, and one receiving touchdown.
 On September 10, 2011, he had one reception for 8 yards and a touchdown against Florida Atlantic as Michigan State won, 44–0.

 In his college career, he played four seasons at Michigan State.
 He played in 38 games, including 12 starts.
 He recorded 14 receptions, 135 receiving yards, and 3 receiving touchdowns during his tenure.